-- Setting/location the data collection period fell during the schools' end-of-year sports competitions which added extra challenges, schools were noisy and there were interruptions and distractions during the interviews.
-In some schools it was difficult to get a room to conduct interviews.
-This revealed the importance of choosing an appropriate setting. - Gender dynamics in this cultural setting, researchers found that where a male researcher interviewed girls, or female researcher interviewed boys, these respondents tended to be more private and less talkative, whereas when researchers and respondents were the same sex, respondents were more open. - In situations where girls and boys were reluctant to talk, the researchers found the use of paper helped, to get the students to write down changes over the past year.
+- Challenges during data collection revealed the importance of choosing an appropriate setting.
+The data collection period fell during the schools' end-of-year sports competitions which added extra challenges, schools were noisy and there were interruptions and distractions during the interviews.
+In some schools it was difficult to get a room to conduct interviews. - It was important to consider gender dynamics in this cultural setting, researchers found that where a male researcher interviewed girls, or female researcher interviewed boys, these respondents tended to be more private and less talkative, whereas when researchers and respondents were the same sex, respondents were more open. - In situations where girls and boys were reluctant to talk, the researchers found the use of paper helped, to get the students to write down changes over the past year.